We are excited to announce that we have just released the new version of Jotform PDF Editor.

 If you have an Upload Field in your form – you should select the Hyperlink data type of the Upload field instead of Standard.

-If you have any questions, concerns or just to share a feedback on this guide, feel free to comment below.
+If you have any questions, suggestions or feedback on this guide, feel free to comment below.

 Hi, Thanks for the process, very clear.
 Is there a chance to see the "immediate" activation of the autocrat add on, as it would using Google Forms? -- Run on form trigger.